 5. Price point

-Low prices can help win a wider market share as the product falls into more potential customers’ price range.
+Low prices can help win a wider market share as the product falls into more potential customers’ price ranges.
 Some consumers might automatically think that a higher price means higher quality, so if you can also promote the convenience and accessibility of your product, it can allow you to gain a competitive market share.